smayadev/django-url-shortener/README.md

 ClickHouse and Celery/RabbitMQ are used to implement click tracking.

+WIP (work in progress) frontend is in development using Next.js.
+For now, the active frontend is Django.

 ### Installation

 These steps will guide you through setting up this app using the minimum requirements.